zafriii/Serenify-Version-1.0/README.md

 ## 🛠️ Support and Feedback

-If you encounter any issues or have feedback, you can reach out to us through the **Feedback** section on the platform.
+If you encounter any issues or have feedback, you can reach out to us through the **Help & Support** section on the platform.
 We are always here to help improve your experience!

-Enjoy using the **Mental Health Wellness Platform** and take steps toward a healthier and happier life! 😊
+Enjoy using the ** Serenify - Mental Health Wellness Platform** and take steps toward a healthier and happier life! 😊

 <h2>Click on the image to see a demo video of the site</h2>